-- Use the “lite” version of an app if available.
+- Use the “lite” version of an app if it is available.
 You can find the lite versions for popular apps like Facebook, Messenger, Uber, and Twitter.

 - Close any apps you are not using – don’t leave them to run in the background.

-- Contact technical support if you still face a problem with your phone restarting continuously.
+- Contact technical support if still your android phone randomly restarts.

 - Consider replacing your phone with another with greater processing power, especially if you regularly use heavy-duty apps.